All you will ever need to know about ovarian reserve

 The most eggs you ever had was when you were a 20-week old baby fetus sitting in your mom’s belly.
 Hard to imagine, right?

 There were 6–7 million of them.
-(This also means that your mom’s nutrition and lifestyle have an impact on her grandchildren, maybe you want to talk to your mom and find out more about it.)
+Understandably, your mom’s nutrition and lifestyle had an impact on your eggs and her future grandchildren, so maybe you want to talk to your mom and find out more about how her lifestyle was at that time.

 As you were born, your ovaries contained about 1–2 million eggs.
 That was the point in time when your “ovarian reserve” was at its highest.